Kármán line: Technical considerations

 As altitude increases and air density decreases, the speed to generate enough aerodynamic lift to support the aircraft weight increases until the speed becomes so high that the centrifugal force contribution becomes significant.
-At a high enough altitude, the centrifugal force will dominate over the lift force and the aircraft would become effectively an orbiting spacecraft instead an aircraft supported by aerodynamic lift.
+At a high enough altitude, the centrifugal force will dominate over the lift force and the aircraft would become effectively an orbiting spacecraft instead of an aircraft supported by aerodynamic lift.

 In 1956, von Kármán presented a paper in which he discussed aerothermal limits to flight.
 The faster aircraft fly, the more heat they would generate due to aerodynamic heating from friction with the atmosphere and adiabatic processes.
-Based on the current state of the art, he calculated the speeds and altitudes at which continuous flight was possible – fast enough that enough lift would be generated and slow enough that the vehicle would not overheat.
+Based on the current state of the art, he calculated the speeds and altitudes at which continuous flight was possible—fast enough that enough lift would be generated and slow enough that the vehicle would not overheat.
 The chart included an inflection point at around 275,000 ft, above which the minimum speed would place the vehicle into orbit.

-The term "Kármán line" was invented by Andrew G. Haley in a 1959 paper, based on von Kármán's 1956 paper, but Haley acknowledged that the 275,000 ft limit was theoretical and would change as technology improved, as the minimum speed in von Kármán's calculations was based on the speed-to-weight ratio of current aircraft, namely the Bell X-2, and the maximum speed based on current cooling technologies and heat-resistant materials.
+The term "Kármán line" was invented by Andrew G. Haley in a 1959 paper, based on the chart in von Kármán's 1956 paper, but Haley acknowledged that the 275,000 ft limit was theoretical and would change as technology improved, as the minimum speed in von Kármán's calculations was based on the speed-to-weight ratio of current aircraft, namely the Bell X-2, and the maximum speed based on current cooling technologies and heat-resistant materials.
 Haley also cited other technical considerations for that altitude, as it was approximately the altitude limit for an airbreathing jet engine based on current technology.
 In the same 1959 paper, Haley also referred to 295,000 ft as the "von Kármán Line", which was the lowest altitude at which free-radical atomic oxygen occurred.